DeLancey Astor Kane: Society life

 In 1892, both Kane and his wife Eleanora were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

 He was a member of the Union Club, Metropolitan Club, the Knickerbocker Club, Country Club, the Coaching Club, the New York Yacht Club and the Larchmont Yacht Clubs.
 His wife's father built them a county estate, known as "The Paddocks" in Davenport Neck, New Rochelle.
 The estate had a panoramic view of the Long Island Sound and Fort Slocum.

 Personal life

-In 1872, Kane was married to Eleanora Iselin (1849–1938), the daughter of Adrian Georg Iselin, a prominent New York merchant and banker.
-Eleanora was also the sister of Adrian Jr., Columbus and Charles Iselin.
+In 1872, Kane was married to Eleanora Iselin (1849–1938), a daughter of merchant and banker Adrian Georg Iselin.
+Eleanora was also a sister of Adrian Jr., Columbus and Charles Iselin.
 In 1901, Kane and his wife purchased the former home of Arthur Astor Carey in Newport for $100,000 where he became a permanent resident.
 Together, they were the parents of one child: